Homefront: The Revolution – A Comprehensive Review of the Game’s Map Design

 2.1 The Red Zones

-The Red Zones are the most dangerous areas in Homefront: The Revolution.
-These regions are heavily patrolled by the KPA, and players must rely on stealth, guerrilla tactics, and quick thinking to survive.
-The Red Zones are characterized by their desolate, war-torn landscapes, with destroyed buildings, makeshift barricades, and constant KPA surveillance.
-The oppressive atmosphere in these zones is palpable, and the map design reinforces the feeling of being an underdog fighting against overwhelming odds.
+The Red Zones are the really dangerous homes of Homefront: The Revolution.
+These regions are under heavy patrol by the KPA, so stealth, guerrilla tactics, and quick thinking are a player’s best chances for survival.
+Red Zones are drawn with vacant and war-torn areas-they show destroyed buildings, makeshift barricades on every corner, and grounds under constant KPA surveillance.
+This heavy-handedness cloaking the atmosphere of the zones so much that from map design itself, it engenders a sense of being the underdog fighting against inexorable odds.

 2.1.1 Challenges in the Red Zones